WICG/turtledove/PA_private_model_training.md

 ```

 ### Shared info
 `shared_info` is used for privacy budgeting purposes, used as authenticated data in the encrypted payload.
-Similar to aggregatable reports in Private Aggregation API.
+Similar to aggregatable reports in Private Aggregation API. `shared_info` will have the following format:

 ```javascript
   "shared_info": {